elementary-Inc/blog/_drafts/welcome-to-the-new-blog.md

 ## How It's Made

 So, how is the new elementary Blog actually put together?
+Let's get web-dev nerdy.

 ### Jekyll Basics